+Command words and their meanings help candidates know what is expected from them in the exams.
 The table below includes command words used in the assessment for this syllabus.
 The use of the command word will relate to the subject context.

-Command word What it means Calculate work out from given facts, figures or information Deduce conclude from available information Derive obtain something (expression/equation/value) from another by a sequence of logical steps Describe state the points of a topic / give characteristics and main features Determine establish with certainty Evaluate judge or calculate the quality, importance, amount, or value of something Explain set out purposes or reasons / make the relationships between things evident / provide why and/or how and support with relevant evidence Identify name/select/recognise Interpret identify meaning or significance in relation to the context Justify support a case with evidence/argument Prove confirm the truth of the given statement using a chain of logical mathematical reasoning Show (that) provide structured evidence that leads to a given result Sketch make a simple freehand drawing showing the key features State express in clear terms Verify confirm a given statement/result is true
+Command word What it means Calculate work out from given facts, figures or information Deduce conclude from available information Derive obtain something (expression/equation/value) from another by a sequence of logical steps Describe state the points of a topic / give characteristics and main features Determine establish with certainty Evaluate judge or calculate the quality, importance, amount, or value of something Explain set out purposes or reasons / make the relationships between things clear / say why and/or how and support with relevant evidence Identify name/select/recognise Interpret identify meaning or significance in relation to the context Justify support a case with evidence/argument Prove confirm the truth of the given statement using a chain of logical mathematical reasoning Show (that) provide structured evidence that leads to a given resul Sketch make a simple freehand drawing showing the key features, taking care over proportions State express in clear terms Verify Confim a given statement/result is true